 While RaaS May Be Cheap to Buy, It’s Not Cheap to Experience

 When a ransomware or cyber attack occurs, the costs are significant and broad.
 In the immediate moments after an attack is realized, an organization faces the big question of whether or not to pay the ransom.
 Clearly, some do, contributing to the growing popularity of the RaaS business and despite FBI and DHS advice to the contrary.
-But a desperate organization may choose to cooperate with the data-napper’s terms in an effort ot get their data and operations back on track as soon as possible.
+However, a desperate organization may choose to cooperate with the data-napper’s terms in an effort to get their data and operations back on track as soon as possible.

-But whether or not ransom is paid, additional expenses in the aftermath include getting operations back online, restoring and recovering any damaged data, lost time and business, damage to company reputation, paying third-party experts to assist in forensics and attack analyses, any new security technology needed and possible fines and lawsuits, to name some likely expenses.
+But whether or not the ransom is paid, additional expenses in the aftermath include getting operations back online, restoring and recovering any damaged data, lost time and business, damage to company reputation, paying third-party experts to assist in forensics and attack analyses, any new security technology needed and possible fines and lawsuits, to name some likely expenses.

 In 2018, a post from Cybersecurity Ventures predicted cybercrime costs to the world would double from $3 trillion in 2015 to $6 trillion by 2021.